hyperledger-labs/PerformanceSandBox/doc/SUT.md

 ## Notice:
 You may need to rerun `./infra.sh jaeger` and `./infra.sh portforward` to restart jaeger after clean up.

+## Deployment intergration
+Pre discussed with Cello meeting.
+For any kind of Hyperledger Fabric deployment tools, such as Cello(in this chapter, we will call it as deployment tool for short in following).
+Tasks below should be followed/checked for intergration between Performance Sandbox and deployment tool.
+- [ ] Deployment tool should able to support k8s deployment. (this part can be done with a document as guide)
+- [ ] We are able to following the "hello world" guidelines to deploy Hyperledger Fabric on k8s by deployment tool. (this part can be done with a document as guide)
+- [ ] Deployment tool should able to support any kind of prometheus and jaeger system.
+In PerformanceSandBox we used prometheus and jaeger operator, if needed, there need some code changes.
+- [ ] Deployment tool should able to support any kind of Hyperledger Fabric Application.
+For ex either Caliper or Tape needs certs, network info, chaincode info etc for making traffic to SUT.
+We can following deployment tool's guidelines for blockchain application to deploy Caliper and Tape.
+- [ ] Deployment tool should able to support image upgrade, and customize image for Hyperledger Fabric.

 ## ToDo/TBD:
 - [ ] jeager operator issue with portforward and deployment.
 - [ ] https://github.com/hyperledger/bevel